Kolyadual/Runget-next_generating_operating_system/README.md

 [07.05.2025] Runget 1.0 Anythink Anywhere is coming soon!

+[09.04.2025] Sorry, but we're delete the RungetOff Telegram chanel, but we have a new chanell here: https://t.me/runget_rt

 # Runget developers

 Kolyadual(Nikolay Alekhin) - The main creator, he was the one who came up with the idea of ​​creation.
 He made this system.
 Runget Software Creator.